official-stockfish/fishtest/README.md

 #### Get username/password

-Visit http://54.235.120.254:6543/signup to create your username and password.
+Please e-mail us, and we will give you your username and password.
-Once you have your username and password, you can add use them to start the worker, see below.

 ### Launching the worker